-Are any other authorities or groups that should have access to the system?
+• □ □ □ Are any other authorities or groups that should have access to the system?
 Yes - please specify below.
-No Unsure

-Please specify:

-Until the scope and use of the proposed central registry is known I can not comment on who should have access.
-However the basic principles of privacy and a valid need to know must be applied at any party being considered for access.

-2. What type of access should they have?

-□ View their own records

-☐ Update their own records

-□ View all records

-□ Update all records

-☐ Approve changes to records
+No Unsure Ple ease specify: • Until the scope and use of such a system is known, I am unable to comment on who should have access.
+You need to know what the full aim of the register is before you can determine access rights. • There would also need to be safeguards in place to ensure the information contained in the registry will only be accessed for legitimate and approved activities. • What type of access should they have?
+View their own records Update their own records View all records Update all records Approve changes to records • Until the scope and use of such a system is known, I am unable to comment on who should have access.
+You need to know what the full aim of the register is before you can determine access rights.